-It’s said that if you want a relationship to succeed — to last — you have to make sacrifices.
+It’s said that if you want a relationship to succeed, to really last, you have to make sacrifices.

-It’s important to bend when dealing with other people on any level, sure, but that doesn’t mean you should break.
+It’s important to bend when dealing with other people, sure, but that doesn’t mean you should break.
 If you have to give up what’s important to you in order to be with someone else, it’s very possible you’re with the wrong person.
-This applies to business relationships, friendships, and more-than-friendships equally.
+This applies to business relationships, friendships, and more-than-friendships.
 Why on earth would you want to give up what makes you, you, in order to be with someone?
 And why would you want anyone else to do the same?

 There’s a phrase I use to describe what I look for in relationships: harmonious independence.
 It means that you are you, with or without anyone else.
 You are complete.